For Exhibiting Artists

 8. The sale of non-original promotional items is prohibited.

 9. Artists are responsible for proper insurance and protection of work and setup.
-The DMAF will not be responsible for damage to work or setup for any reason.
+The DMAF will not be responsible for damage to work or setup for any reason (including Acts of God).
 All artists are required to maintain and provide proof of insurance before they are allowed to set-up and exhibit.

 11. We do not allow sharing of booths except under extraordinary circumstances and ONLY if prior approval is provided in writing from the director.
 Absolutely no consideration is given if the request is made at the time of set-up or during the show.

-13. Artists are not permitted to use light-weight accordion-style pop-up tents.
-The tented structure must be commercial or professional grade with at least 40 pounds on each corner and with stabilizing maneuvers that provide maximum safety to artists and guests.
+13. Artists are not permitted to use cheaply-made, light-weight, accordion-style pop-up tents.
+The tented structure must be commercial or professional grade with at least 40 pounds of weight securely fastened (not dangling) on each corner and with stabilizing maneuvers that provide maximum safety to artists and guests.
+Any variation is prohibited and will result in the artist being excluded from the Festival without compensation or consideration.